 Burger has taught mathematics at Williams College since 1990.
 Since that time, he has been honored with numerous teaching awards, including the 2007 Award of Excellence from Technology & Learning magazine, the 2006 Reader's Digest "100 Best of America" as Best Math Teacher, and the 2006 Lester R. Ford Award, the 2004 Chauvenet Prize and the 2001 Deborah and Franklin Tepper Haimo Award for Distinguished College Teaching of Mathematics, all from the Mathematical Association of America.

-During his distinguished 40-year career as an English professor, author, columnist, essayist and playwright, Rosenblatt"s list of awards and honors includes a Fulbright Scholarship to Ireland, the Robert F. Kennedy Book Prize, two George Foster Peabody Awards for
+During his distinguished 40-year career as an English professor, author, columnist, essayist and playwright, Rosenblatt"s list of awards and honors includes a Fulbright Scholarship to Ireland, the Robert F. Kennedy Book Prize, two George Foster Peabody Awards for "distinguished achievement and meritorious public service," five honorary doctorates, two George Polk Awards for journalism and an Emmy Award.

 West is a specialist in the social and environmental history of the American West.
 He is the author of seven books and more than 100 book chapters, articles and book reviews in national history journals and publications.